mesolitica/malaya/README.rst

 -  **Emotion Analysis**, detect and recognize 6 different emotions of texts using finetuned Transformer-Bahasa.
 -  **Entity Recognition**, seeks to locate and classify named entities mentioned in text using finetuned Transformer-Bahasa.
 -  **Jawi-to-Rumi**, convert from Jawi to Rumi using Transformer.
+-  **Knowledge Graph to Text**, Generate human sentences from a knowledge graph.
 -  **Language Detection**, using Fast-text and Sparse Deep learning Model to classify Malay (formal and social media), Indonesia (formal and social media), Rojak language and Manglish.
 -  **Language Model**, using KenLM, Masked language model using BERT, ALBERT and RoBERTa, and GPT2 to do text scoring.
 -  **NSFW Detection**, detect NSFW text using rules based and subwords Naive Bayes.